 I had been a Christian for about 10 years when I decided I had better start studying the “women's passages” of the Bible so I would know and understand what God desired women to do and be.
 Titus 2:3-5 was my starting point, where I wrote a Bible study series on each of the qualities listed in those verses.
-And so began the exciting journey of discovering God's will–His priorities–for women throughout the ages.
+And so began the exciting journey of discovering God's will–His priorities–for women of all ages and situations.
 As I taught and shared my findings with other women about God's priorities for their lives, I found that they were freed up from fear or guilt that they somehow weren't living the way God wanted them to.
 Others learned what God desired for their lives–for the first time!
 While others welcomed the reminders of how to live God's way, according to His priorities.
 Knowing what God desires for you, and for every woman, brings confidence and encouragement that you are living just the way God wants.

 What people are saying about God's Priorities for Today's Woman

 Richard Powell, Pastor at Grace Bible Church, Fair Oaks, CA

 The defining of what a Christian woman should be like in the twenty-first century is biblically described in this gem of a book.
 The author divided this book into three sections with the middle sections covering the heart of a woman’s character.
 The three sections are: The Call to Follow God’s Priorities, The Art of Following God’s Priorities, and The Purpose of Following God’s Priorities.
 The main text the writer plunges into is Titus 2:3-5 but she also uses Proverbs 31as she unfolds the priorities of the home for a woman.
 Each chapter is laid out like a sermon.
 There is a consistent real life connecting introduction followed by the body of material she unfolds and concludes with practical ways to implement what was discussed.
 She also adds discussion and review questions for personal or small group interaction.